 - alterations to the house that cause confusion about how to get back inside.

 - being hit by a car.

 It seems that if this condition does exist in cats it is caused by associating a traumatic event with a certain environment, usually the outdoors.

 Gradual desensitization is the cure.
 Perhaps a cat enclosure would be the answer.
 Some cat owners would probably be unperturbed if their cat was agoraphobic because being indoors would not be a problem to the cat; quite the opposite.
 This would suit many cat owners.

-I find my cats like me to go out with them.
-Not infrequently, they actually ask me to accompany them into the garden.
+When I cared for two cats I found that they liked me to go out with them.
+Not infrequently, they actually asked me to accompany them into the garden.
 A cure, therefore for the agoraphobic cat might be to do just that: lead your cat into the garden or yard.